 This article describes the principles and classifications of induction furnaces.
 The classifications of induction furnaces are coreless and channel.
 The electromagnetic stirring action in these furnaces is reviewed.
-The article provides information on various power supplies and water cooling systems for the induction furnaces.
+The article provides information on the various power supplies and water cooling systems for induction furnaces.
 Furnace operators can increase the power supply utilization by the use of mechanical skimmers.
 The article describes the various lining materials used in induction furnaces, namely, silica, alumina, and magnesia.
 The crucible wall scrapers, ramming mixes, and lining push-out device used in induction furnaces are also reviewed.
-The article concludes with a discussion on two distinct ways of operating a coreless induction furnace: batch operation and tap-and-charge operation.
+The article concludes with a discussion on batch operation and tap-and-charge operation, two distinct ways of operating a coreless induction furnace.

 Ralph Y. Perkul, Induction Furnaces, Casting, Vol 15, ASM Handbook, Edited By Srinath Viswanathan, Diran Apelian, Raymond J. Donahue, Babu DasGupta, Michael Gywn, John L. Jorstad, Raymond W. Monroe, Mahi Sahoo, Thomas E. Prucha, Daniel Twarog, ASM International, 2008, p 108–115, https://doi.org/10.31399/asm.hb.v15.a0005196

 Being a member of the world’s largest association of materials professionals provides the benefits and resources you need to accomplish your personal and professional goals.